Self Portrait – Selfie.

 - Shutter speed – 0.8 second.

 - Aperture – F/10

 - Mode – Manual

-And on the image bellow, i have trued to draw something like e a lighting diagram of the overal lighting setup:
+And on the image bellow, i have attempted to draw a lighting diagram of the complete lighting setup:

 I setup the WB to tungsten in order my continuous lights to be casting blueish cast over the room behind me and the part of my face and body, where it’ll be acting as a feel light.